MSI Afterburner: How To Download And Use

 MSI Afterburner Screenshot

-Now that you have everything set up, you probably want to dive headfirst into the magical world of overclocking.
-However, before you get there, there are a few things that you need to be wary of.
+Now that you have everything set up, you probably want to dive headfirst into the extraordinary world of overclocking.
+However, before you get there, there are a few things that you need to be cautious of.

-Caution and patience should be at the top of your list of priorities when undertaking any external modification to any part of your PC, particularly sensitive ones such as the GPU and CPU.
-By this, we mean you should overclock your GPU (or CPU) in small, relatively even increments rather than guessing at the optimal performance.
+Caution and discretion should be at the top of your list of priorities when undertaking any external modification to any part of your PC, particularly sensitive ones such as the GPU and CPU.
+By this, we mean you should overclock your GPU (or CPU) in small, relatively consistent increments rather than guessing at the optimal performance.

-Let’s look at the various options that MSI Afterburner offers.
+Let’s explore the varied options that MSI Afterburner offers.

 MSI Afterburner Layout